websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 The by-default Web Content Structure in the sample Web Content article is not visible in the Liferay DXP user interface.
 However, you can use the `ContentStructure` service in the REST API to gather the Structure's description.

-The `ContentStructure_GET_ById.sh` cURL script returns a Web Content Structure description using the `ContentStructure` service with the `GET` HTTP method and the Structure ID parameter.
+The `ContentStructure_GET_ById.sh` cURL script returns a Web Content Structure description using the `ContentStructure` service with the `GET` HTTP method and the Structure Id parameter.

 | Method | Service | Endpoint |
 | --- | --- | --- |